etcd-io/website/content/en/docs/next/op-guide/supported-platform.md

 ## Support tiers

-Etcd runs on different platforms, but the guarantees it provides depends on a platform's support tier:
+etcd runs on different platforms, but the guarantees it provides depends on a platform's support tier:

-- **Tier-1** platforms are _fully supported_ by [etcd maintainers][], and etcd
-  is guaranteed to pass all tests including functional and stress tests.
+- **Tier 1**: fully supported by [etcd maintainers][]; etcd is guaranteed to pass all tests including functional and stress tests.
-- On **tier-2** platforms, etcd is guaranteed to pass integration and end-to-end tests but not necessarily functional or stress tests.
+- **Tier 2**: etcd is guaranteed to pass integration and end-to-end tests but not necessarily functional or stress tests.
-- While etcd may build and run on **tier-3** platforms and unlisted architectures, it may or may not pass any tests, and so it is considered _unstable_ &mdash; caveat emptor.
+- **Tier 3**: etcd is guaranteed to build, may be lightly tested (or not), and so it should be considered _unstable_.

 ## Current support